sjbennett123/polarlarp/content/Modules/unholy_warcry/_index.md

 **Reviewed by:** Scott Bennett

-**Brief**: The Bloody Fist have taken the main brewery of Stonewood!
-Without it the townsfolk won’t be able to suffer the occupation without strong brews and spirits.
-A Raid Leader took a group of Bloody Fist into the Brewery to drink it dry!
+ **Brief**: The Bloody Fist have taken Mausoleum of Fallen Heroes in Stonewood.
+They have left a mess of Undead abominations behind to fight as a final insult to the Stonewood citizens.

  **Requirements:**

-- Saturday Afternoon
+·    Saturday Afternoon

-- The Lumber Job module has been run
+·    Holy Thunderforce module has been run

-**Synopsis**: The Bloody Fist have come to the brewery and are drinking it dry!
-This band of Uruk’s are smashing everything and getting drunk, starting fights with each other.
+**Synopsis**: The Bloody Fist have raised all forms of Undead Abominations for the PCs to deal.
+Balor Ironleaf comes stumbling into ground beat up and with Tainted Blood from trying to stop them himself.
+The Bloody Fist have completely abandoned the Mausoleum, Balor’s magic will only hold them in for a short while so the PCs must act quickly to hit them before they overflow to the city

 **Outcomes**:

-1. The Brewery is cleared out and the ale is saved!
-These Bloody Fist have an extremely high alcohol tolerance and will get the whole camp drunk on Dwarven Ale if they are able.
-If the PCs save the Brewery, Balor Ironleaf will promise them a beer to be named after the act of heroism

-2. The Brewery is drank dry!
-No more freely flowing spirit for the weekend in Stonewood!
-The people will drop in mood and morale if they hear the Brewery was emptied.
-This was their last way to feel hope in town.
-This is detailed in the section “No More Ale”
+(1) The Undead Abominations are defeated, and the corpses are returned to rest in their tombs.
+No citizens are harmed

+(2) The Undead Abominations overflow from the Mausoleum and start infecting the Townsfolk who remain.
+The Townsfolk will start changing into Undead at Sunset and attack the town till they are killed.
+This is detailed in the section “A Terrible Night to Have a Curse”

 **Rumors**:

-These scaled fools are drinking the Brewery down, even by Dwarven standards!
-I don’t know how they can walk after these indulgences, I am in envy personally.
-However, if something isn’t done soon, we will be into winter without spirits and that is a fate worse than death in a Dwarven city.
+The Mausoleum of Fallen Heroes in Stonewood has seen too many visitors for my liking as of late.
+They appear to be Dwarves but some larger cloaked figures are among them.
+I could just be paranoid but something in my years or service to Stonewood tells me something is afoot.
+Stones help us if it is what I think is happening comes true

 ~ Black Leaf, The Anvil Remembers Stonewood

-**Hook**: Balor Ironleaf, captain of the former guard in Stonewood gathers a small band of low adventures.
+ **Hook**: Balor Ironleaf, captain of the former guard in Stonewood gathers a small band of low adventures

+**Page**: yes

-**Number of Cast Members**: 7
+**Number of Cast Members**: 11

-**Roles**: Bloody Fist Scout x2, Bloody Fist Grunt x4, Bloody Fist Raid Leader, Balor Ironleaf
+**Roles**: Dwarven Vampire Lord, Dwarven Death Knight x4, Dwarven Undead Abominations x5, Balor Ironleaf

-**Props**: Anything to represent a Brewery, mugs, barrels, crafting tools, hammers
+**Props**: Anything to represent a Mausoleum, graves, bones, skeletons, Fog (if available), Low ambient lighting and Rope Lights

-**Tags and Treasure**: Gems, Evaluate Items, Coins, Magic Item: Ring of Purify Blood x2 /day
+**Tags and Treasure**: Gems, Evaluate Items, Coins, Potions of Cure Light Damage, Potions of Purify Blood, Components,

+**Magic Item**: Amulet of Destroy Undead 2/day x1

-**Scene 1**: (OOG) Mod Shack setup like a Brewery (IG) Brewery of Stonewood
+**Scene 1**: (OOG) Mod Shack setup like a Mausoleum (IG) Mausoleum of Fallen Heroes in Stonewood

 **Flee Point**: (OOG) Door of mod shack (IG) Back to the streets of Stonewood